MicrosoftDocs/azure-aks-docs/articles/aks/howto-deploy-java-wls-app.md

 1. Apply the auxiliary image by patching the domain custom resource definition (CRD) using the `kubectl patch` command.

-   The auxiliary image is defined in `spec.configuration.model.auxiliaryImages`, as shown in the following example.
+   The auxiliary image is defined in `spec.configuration.model.auxiliaryImages`, as shown in the following example:

    ```yaml
    spec:
      clusters: